Insolvency in the BVI: Enforcement and Recovery

 Within the document setting out the terms of the CA, a BVI-licensed insolvency practitioner must be appointed and named to oversee the process in a capacity as an interim supervisor.
 The appointed interim supervisor will then call a meeting of the creditors, where the CA will be considered.
 All of the main terms and supervisor’s powers are set out in the CA itself.

-To be adopted and become binding, 75% (by value) of the company’s creditors must agree to the terms of the CA. Once adopted the CA is binding on all of the company’s creditors, whether they attended the meeting or not.
+To be adopted and become binding, 75 per cent (by value) of the company’s creditors must agree to the terms of the CA. Once adopted the CA is binding on all of the company’s creditors, whether they attended the meeting or not.

 LOCATION OF ASSETS